cartesi/machine-manager/README.md

 ## Introduction

 This repository contains the server responsible for managing different sessions of Cartesi Machines.
-It has a submodule dependency, the gRPC interface definitions repository, which contains all the interfaces for the communication between this higher level manager and the emulator server.
+It has a submodule dependency, the gRPC interface definitions repository, which contains all the interfaces for the communication between this higher level manager and the cartesi machine emulator server.
+Repository contains three creates:

+- `cartesi-grpc-interfaces` is Rust grpc interface stub for Cartesi emulator and Machine Manager
+- `grpc-cartesi-machine` is Cartesi emulator machine grpc client (depends on `cartesi-grpc-interfaces`)
+- `machine-manager-server` is Rust implementation of the Cartesi machine manager service (depends on `cartesi-grpc-interfaces` and `grpc-cartesi-machine`)

 The easiest way of running the machine manager server + emulator and test them with a sample workload is through a docker container.
 To get started, follow [TL;DR;](#tldr)